PaulBernier/castl/README.md

 * a JavaScript script (`castl.js`) which converts a SpiderMonkey AST to Lua code
 * a Lua runtime library (located in `lua/castl/`) which allows the execution of the code compiled by `castl.js`

-There is also a useful bash script `bin/castl.sh` to easily both compile and execute JS files.
+There is also a useful command line tool `bin/castl.js` to easily both compile and execute JS files.

 CASTL has one dependency, [Lrexlib](http://rrthomas.github.io/lrexlib/), which provides a binding of PCRE regular expression library API.